 We play soccer to have fun; even though you might think some play for money it’s [usually] not true.
 The game was a passion before the money.

-The game is more fun when you are better…
+It’s more fun when you are better…

 Discrimination is a part of life